-This course emphasizes the development of literacy, critical thinking, and communication skills through the study of works in English by Aboriginal writers.
-Through the analysis of literary texts and media works, students will develop an appreciation of the wealth and complexity of Aboriginal writing.
-Students will conduct research and analyze the information gathered; write persuasive and literary essays; and analyze the relationship between media forms and audiences.
-An important focus will be the further development of students' understanding of English language usage and conventions.
-Prerequisite: English, Grade 10,
+This course emphasizes the development of literacy, critical thinking, and communication skills through the study of works in English by Indigenous writers.
+Through the analysis of literary texts and media works, students will develop an appreciation of the wealth and complexity of Indigenous writing.
+Students will conduct research

+ENG3C

-ENG3C English, Grade 11, College Preparation
+English, Grade 11, College Preparation